-Iskander D, Wang G, Heuston EF, et al., 2020, Single-Cell Transcriptional Landscapes of Human Bone Marrow Reveal Distinct Erythroid Phenotypes Underpinned By Genotype in Diamond-Blackfan Anemia, Publisher: AMER SOC HEMATOLOGY, ISSN: 0006-4971
+Iskander D, Wang G, Heuston EF, et al., 2020, Single-Cell Transcriptional Landscapes of Human Bone Marrow Reveal Distinct Erythroid Phenotypes Underpinned By Genotype in Diamond-Blackfan Anemia, 62nd Annual Meeting of the American-Society-of-Hematology (ASH), Publisher: AMER SOC HEMATOLOGY, ISSN: 0006-4971

 Luzzatto L, Karadimitris A, 2020, Paroxysmal nocturnal haemoglobinuria (PNH): novel therapies for an ancient disease, BRITISH JOURNAL OF HAEMATOLOGY, Vol: 191, Pages: 579-586, ISSN: 0007-1048